FWMSH/Constellation/control_server/README.md

 ### Settings tab

+#### Changing the exhibit

+Use the "Set current exhibit" dropdown box to change the `exhibit` being displayed. **This change takes immediate effect and may result in an unsightly transition in public view.**

+#### Creating and deleting exhibits

+You can create and delete `exhibit`s from the settings tab.
+When creating an `exhibit`, you can either create an empty `exhibit` (no content for any `component`), or you can clone the existing `exhibit`.

 #### Reloading currentExhibitConfiguration.ini

-If you make a manual change to `currentExhibitConfiguration.ini`, pressing this button will cause the control server to reload it and parse the new configuration as if it were starting up.
+If you make a manual change to `currentExhibitConfiguration.ini`, pressing the "Reload Config" button will cause the control server to reload it and parse the new configuration as if it were starting up.
 This means you do not have to stop and restart the server process to make an update.

 ### Hiding tabs